skip to main content

 "A lot of families have noted that Summer EBT sort of allows them some choice of what they get to feed their children during the summer," Wieland emphasized.
 "Some choice in providing the nutritious and culturally specific food that their children deserve."

-The state's website for the program noted people's immigration status will be asked for or considered in determining eligibility for Summer EBT.
+The state's website for the program noted people's immigration status won't be asked for or considered in determining eligibility for Summer EBT.
 Most eligibility requirements are tied to children at schools with the National School Lunch Program and households qualifying for benefits like the Supplemental Nutrition Assistance Program or Temporary Assistance for Needy Families.

 get more stories like this via email